-1.Scheme & Syllabus of B.Sc.
-Chemistry (FYUGP) Programme was approved and implemented in the Affiliated Colleges w.e.f.
-2024 admission, vide paper read (1) above.

-2.Later, as per the paper read as (2) above, meeting of the Board of Studies(BoS) in Chemistry (UG) recommended certain corrections/ modifications in the already approved Scheme & Syllabus of the B.Sc.
-Chemistry (FYUGP) Programme.

-3.Subsequently, the Chairperson, BoS in Chemistry (UG), vide paper read (3) above, forwarded the Scheme & Syllabus (all Semesters) of the B.Sc.
-Chemistry (FYUGP) Programme, incorporating the modifications/ corrections suggested by the meeting of the BoS.

-4.Considering the matter in detail, the Vice Chancellor, exercising the powers of the Academic Council conferred under Section 11(1), Chapter III of Kannur University Act 1996, approved the corrections/ modifications done in the already approved Scheme and Syllabus of the B.Sc.
-Chemistry (FYUGP) Programme, and accorded sanction to implement the same in the Affiliated Colleges w.e.f.
-2024 admission.

-5. The Scheme and Syllabus (All Semesters) of the B. Sc.
-Chemistry (FYUGP) Programme to be implemented in the Affiliated Colleges w.e.f. the academic year 2024-'25 are appended with this U.O. and uploaded in the official website of the University.
+- 1.Vide paper read as (1) above, the Scheme & Syllabus of the B. Sc Polymer Chemistry (FYUGP) Programme was approved and implemented in the Affiliated Colleges w.e.f.
+2024 admission. - 2.Meanwhile, as per the paper read (2) above, the Meeting of the Board of Studies (BoS) in Chemistry (UG) recommended certain corrections and modifications in the already approved Scheme & Syllabus of the B.Sc.Polymer Chemistry (FYUGP) Programme. - 3.
+Subsequently, the Chairperson, BoS in Chemistry (UG) vide paper read (3) above, forwarded the Scheme & Syllabus (of all Semesters) of the B.Sc.
+Polymer Chemistry (FYUGP) Programme, incorporating necessary modifications and corrections, as suggested by the Meeting of the BoS. - 4.Considering the matter, the Vice Chancellor, in exercising the powers of the Academic Council conferred under Section 11(1), Chapter III of Kannur University Act, 1996, approved the Corrections and Modifications made in the already approved Scheme and Syllabus of the B. Sc.
+Polymer Chemistry (FYUGP) Programme and accorded sanction to implement the same in the Affiliated Colleges under the University, w.e.f.
+2024 admission. - 5.The Scheme and Syllabus (of all Semesters) of the B. Sc.
+Polymer Chemistry (FYUGP) Programme to be implemented in the Affiliated Colleges w.e.f.
+2024 admission are appended with this U.O. and uploaded in the official website of the University.

-6. The U.O. read as paper (1) above, stands modified to this extent.